testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 # API for `mcl_redstone`

 This mods adds an API for defining custom redstone components.
+Note that the API is still subject to minor changes in the future, even though one can expect most of it to remain the same.

 ## Example